TAP-GGC/ProjectPythonVR/README.md

 - Tylor Rowe

-## Publications
-*ADD AT A LATER DATE*

 ## Outreach Activities
 **Workshops**
   - Workshop #1: Thursday, April 7th, A-1930, Dr. Rahaf Barakat
-  - Workshop #2: Thursday, April 14th, A-1910, Dr. Carlos Soares
+  - Workshop #2: Thursday, April 14th, A-1910, Mr. Carlos Soares
-  - Workshop #3: Monday, April 18th, A-1930, Dr. Manal Nasir
+  - Workshop #3: Monday, April 18th, A-1930, Mrs. Manal Nasir
-  - Workshop #4: Wednesday, April 20th, C-1125, Dr. Manal Nasir
+  - Workshop #4: Wednesday, April 20th, C-1125, Mrs. Manal Nasir
-  - Workshop #5: Wednesday, April 27th, C-1125, Dr. Asad Khan
+  - Workshop #5: Wednesday, April 27th, C-1125, Mr. Asad Khan

 **Other Outreach Events**
   - Title 1 Schools, Saturday, April 23rd
   - Super Saturday Series, Saturday, April 30th
+  - Women in Technology JAVA Bootcamp, Friday, May 13th

 ## Technology
   The technology we are using is Virtual Reality.
 Virtual Reality is a computer generated 3D environment that people can interact with in real life space using special equipment, usually a headset and two controllers, one for each hand.
 Unity is a game development engine that anyone can use for free, and creators can develop for many platforms uncluding VR.